“Yuzu” and 5 More Japanese Fruits You Must Try

 4. 柚子 (Yuzu) / Citrus fruit

 Yuzu is a citrus fruit that is very popular in East Asian countries.
-The oil from these lemon-sized citrus fruits is often used in cosmetics, perfume, soaps, and aromatherapy.
-Yuzus are delicious and acidic accents to a variety of recipes.
-They're also great in vinegars, spices, sauces, and marmalades as flavorings.
+The oil from these lemon-sized citrus fruits is often used in cosmetics and aromatherapy.
+Yuzus are delicious, acidic accents to recipes, vinegars, and marmalades.

 5. 蜜柑 (Mikan) / Tangerine or Mandarin Orange

-Mikans, also known as Japanese tangerines, are one of Japan's most popular fruits.
-In fact, Mikan is one of the few Japanese fruits that is widely distributed throughout the world.
-This winter fruit is popular, and it makes its appearance around Japanese New Year.
-They're little, quick to peel, and simple to eat.
-They're also incredibly cheap, yet full of taste.
+Mikans are one of Japan's most popular fruits and are distributed worldwide.
+This winter fruit appears around the Japanese New Year.
+They're little, quick to peel, and incredibly cheap yet full of taste.

 6. 梅干 (Ume) / Plum